Filed by the Registrant[X]

 Code of Conduct

-The Board of Directors has adopted our Code of Conduct, which applies to all of our employees, officers and Directors as provided in our Annual Report to Shareholders.
+The Board of Directors has formally adopted our Code of Conduct, which applies to all of our employees, officers and Directors as provided in our company annual report to Shareholders.
 Included in the Code of Conduct are ethics provisions that apply to our Chief Executive Officer, Chief Financial Officer, and all other financial and accounting management employees.
-Copies of the Code of Conduct are available on our website at http://www.daktronics.com.
+Copies of the Code of Conduct are available free of charge by contacting the Corporate Secretary, Daktronics, Inc., 331 32nd Avenue, Brookings, SD 57006.

 Committees of the Board of Directors